AminFazlMondo/deployable-awscdk-app-ts/API.md

 - *Type:* `boolean`
 - *Default:* true

-Whether to generate nvmrc file for the node version of the project.
+Whether to generate nvmrc file for the node version of the project if set to true, and no "workflowNodeVersion" is specified will use version 14.18.1.

 ---